Measurement of the longitudinal flow-plane decorrelation using multi-plane cumulants in $\sqrt{s_{_{\mathrm{NN}}}}$ = 200 GeV Au+Au, Ru+Ru, and Zr+Zr collisions: Results

 \subsection{Ratio Observables}

 Calculation of the ratio observable involves measuring anisotropic flow over different regions of interest with respect to a reference window.
-We calculated the observable $r_{n}(\eta_{a\rightarrow c/b})$ defined in Eq.~\ref{eq:ratio} for $n= 2$ and $3$ by measuring the anisotropic flow in the TPC-west to that in the TPC-east with respect to the fixed reference rapidity window EPD-east.
+We calculated the observable $r_{n}(\eta_{a\rightarrow c/b})$ defined in Eq.~\ref{eq:ratio} for $n= 2$ and $3$ by measuring the ratio of the anisotropic flow in the TPC-west to that in the TPC-east with respect to the fixed reference pseudorapidity window EPD-east.